temach/reports/CIA-LAB-2-Booting.md

 In Ubuntu `/sbin/init` is a symbolic link to `/lib/systemd/systemd`.

-Systemd initialization instructions for each daemon are recorded in a declarative configuration file called unit file, ususally kept in `/usr/local/lib/systemd/system`. (source: https://unix.stackexchange.com/questions/224992/where-do-i-put-my-systemd-unit-file).
+Systemd initialization instructions for each daemon are recorded in a declarative configuration file called unit file, usually kept in `/usr/local/lib/systemd/system`. (source: https://unix.stackexchange.com/questions/224992/where-do-i-put-my-systemd-unit-file).
 Unit files include the feature of dependencies.
 Any unit may want or require one or more other units before it can run.
 These dependencies are set using directives Wants and Requires. systemd actually tries to run as many services in parallel as possible.
 To maintain coherence there are Before and After unit directives that mandate that a service is fully loaded before another one starts (this is not the same as Wants and Requires) (source: https://fedoramagazine.org/systemd-unit-dependencies-and-order/).

 `Require=` is for stating dependencies. `Wants=` is a weaker version of Require=. `After=` is for "loose coupling", and a service with such a statement would still start even if the service in the After= directive is not started.
 A Require= directive enforces that a particular service must be started before this service can be started.

 systemd also has the notion of targets.
-These are used analoguously to runlevels in the sysvinit. (i.e. a linux router does not need to boot into a graphical interface, it can stop at multi-user target).
+These are used analogously to runlevels in the sysvinit. (i.e. a linux router does not need to boot into a graphical interface, it can stop at multi-user target).

 The command below shows the match between runlevels and systemd targets as understood by systemd:
 ```